gfilicetti/gke-github-deployment/gke/README.md

 ## Configuring Common Components

-If you haven't already, we will call out to Terraform to provision this project's resources.
+Even though Terraform has already been run and our resources provisioned, we will call out to it to get its output values.
 For more information on what is provisioned see the [Terraform instructions here](../terraform/README.md).

 The Skaffold file for common components can be [found here](./common/skaffold.yaml).